Outpatient AI operations - Lawrenceville, GA

 • BAA-gated by default No real patient data touches anything until every Business Associate Agreement is signed.
 Synthetic data only for demos.

 • Audit log on every access Every PHI touch is timestamped, user-tagged, and queryable per call, per row, per minute.
-SOC 2 evidence-ready.
+Designed to preserve the evidence a compliance review would ask for.

 • Verification before disclosure Voice agent verifies last name and date of birth before any patient-specific information is disclosed.
 Wrong DOB means the agent refuses politely.

 • Graceful degradation If the model has an outage, the voice agent falls back to a scripted hold sequence and pages the practice cell.
-The patient never hears a stack trace.
+The patient never knows anything broke.

 • Exportable data, always Every row, every transcript, every audit entry is yours.
 Standard formats.
 No vendor lock-in.
 Walk away with everything at any time.